 Additionally, the Group provides safety training in various areas, such as first aid, handling hazardous substances, and fire safety, to all employees.
-Frontline employees at operating locations are required to use personal protective equipment like helmets, safety goggles, and earplugs to minimise potential occupational safety risks.
+Frontline employees at operating locations are required to use personal protective equipment like helmets, safety goggles, and earplugs to minimize potential occupational safety risks.
 In compliance with municipal regulations, the Production Facilities in Jiangmen have constructed an on-site emergency pond specifically for fire-fighting purposes.
-Recognising the occupational risks associated with the repetitive and manual wrapping process before shipment, Golden Power has introduced an automatic shrink wrap machine to automate this labor-intensive task and reduce the associated risks.
+Recognizing the occupational risks associated with the repetitive and manual wrapping process before shipment, Golden Power has introduced an automatic shrink wrap machine to automate this labour-intensive task and reduce the associated risks.
 The Group conducts regular and thorough maintenance inspections of the premises and manufacturing equipment to prevent workplace accidents.

 With rigorous safety practices being implemented, the Group has achieved a zero-fatality rate over the past 3 years including the reporting year.
-During the reporting period, there were 2 work-related injury cases and a total of 29 lost working days.
+During the reporting period, there were two work-related injury cases, both involving minor finger injuries.
+Out of consideration for employee well-being, management granted additional leave, resulting in a total of 30 lost working days.
 In the event of any incidents, they are handled and documented following internal accident handling procedures and reported to the relevant authorities in accordance with the law.
-These filed cases are also utilised as training materials to enhance employees' safety awareness and prevent similar incidents from occurring in the future.
+These filed cases are also utilized as training materials to enhance employees' safety awareness and prevent similar incidents from occurring in the future.